octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 import NotificationBar from '../../src/components/docs/NotificationBar';

 _Proof-of-work_ was the first fully functional blockchain consensus ever created.
 It is still in use by Bitcoin and many other blockchains.
-It requires its users to _mine_ for getting a chance to earn a reward for validating transactions.
+It requires its users to _mine_ to get a chance to earn a reward for validating transactions.
 In this chapter, we will look into the technical side of things and how mining works.

-We will see that the blockchain is a brilliant assembly of cryptographic technical bricks that have already existed for many years or even several decades for some.
+We will see that blockchain technology is a brilliant assembly of cryptographic technical bricks, that already existed for many years or even several decades for some.
 The beauty of the blockchain is to have been able to organize these bricks in a coherent way to create a decentralized and secure data exchange system.

 ## Hash
 Let's start with the basics: the **hash**.
-A hash is a hexadecimal number calculated from some data.
-In a way, it represents a unique fingerprint used to identify the initial data quickly.
+A hash is a hexadecimal number calculated from a set of data.
+In a way, it is similar to a unique fingerprint used to identify the initial data quickly.
 There are several hash functions.
 The most common is _SHA256_, used among others by Bitcoin.
 The _SHA256_ algorithm transforms any string of characters into a hexadecimal number of 64 characters (or 256 bits).
 For example, fig. 1 shows the hash of the small string "Cake" and fig. 2 shows the hash of a longer string.
 Note that the two hashes are completely different, but both are 64 characters long.

-In the same way, you could enter all the books from a library or nothing at all (empty string), and you would still have a hash of 64 hexadecimal characters.
+In the same way, you could enter all the books from a library or nothing at all (empty string), and you would still get a hash of 64 hexadecimal characters.
 Note that you will always have the same hash for two identical strings.
 You will always have two different hashes (except for a few statistically improbable collisions).
-This allows you to verify that the initial data has not been modified quickly.
+This allows you to quickly verify that the initial data has not been modified, or else the hash would have changed.

 ![](../../static/img/blockchain-basics/small_hash.svg)
 <small className="figure">FIGURE 1: The hash of a small string of characters</small>